12 Health Care Stocks Moving In Monday's Pre-Market Session - Benzinga

 Gainers

-- Gracell Biotechnologies GRCL stock moved upwards by 11.16% to $2.49.
-The market value of their outstanding shares is at $168.0 million.
+- Trinity Biotech TRIB stock increased by 12.17% to $1.1.
+The market value of their outstanding shares is at $22.9 million.

-- Aridis Pharmaceuticals ARDS stock rose 10.58% to $1.88.
-The market value of their outstanding shares is at $26.4 million.
-As per the press release, Q4 earnings came out 2 days ago.

 Losers